Updated: Apr 26

 Place the root ends of the plant of your choice in water.
 Make sure the plant is not entirely submerged.

-Make sure to change the water daily.
+Ensure you change the water on a daily basis.
 The plant should start growing in 1 to 2 weeks.

 Repeat the procedure with the new scraps.